devmount/sloth.css/README.md

-# sloth.css
+# Sloth.css

-Another opinionated drop-in CSS library for lazy ones like me.
+A drop-in CSS library for lazy mammals like me.

 ## Installation